noi-techpark/opendatahub-website/README.md

 - Fork the repository.

-- Checkout a topic branch from the `master` branch.
+- Checkout a topic branch from the `main` branch.

 - Make sure the tests are passing.

-- Create a pull request against the `master` branch.
+- Create a pull request against the `main` branch.

 ### Documentation